 60 FR 7506.
-The final interpretive regulations are intended to identify comprehensively the range of records reasonably related to the assassination of President Kennedy and investigations undertaken in its aftermath.
-The final interpretive regulations are also intended
+The final interpretive regulations are intended to comprehensively identify the range of records reasonably related to the assassination of President Kennedy and investigations undertaken in its aftermath.
+The final interpretive regulations are also intended to aid in the consistent, effective and efficient implementation of the ARCA and to establish procedures for including assassination records in the President John F. Kennedy Assassination Records Collection

-Collection (JFK Assassination Records Collection) established by

-Congress and housed at NARA's facility in College Park, Maryland.
+(JFK Assassination Records Collection) established by Congress and housed at NARA's facility in College Park, Maryland.